tband/linux-employ/README.md

 ## iPXE Boot menu
 The iPXE boot menu is prepared for a Live ISO of Mint.

-- The `--rw` option makes the ISO writable, and preseed data will be added (in case the ISO is not preseeded)
 - After installation, customize the boot menu at /var/www/html/menu

 <img width="716" height="393" alt="image" src="https://github.com/user-attachments/assets/f71b35d7-f888-4ce6-a781-b7daf4e78493" />

 ## Setup overview
 A DHCP server is setup to deliver an IP address in the range (192.168.5.150 192.168.5.200).
 The server address is 192.168.5.1.
 The client computer uses PXE to boot from the network.
 This needs so be enabled in the BIOS or sometimes by pressing a key like F12.<br/>
-The DHCP server lets the client boot a more advanced IPXE bootloader by TFTP<br/>
+The DHCP server lets the client boot a more advanced iPXE bootloader using TFTP<br/>
-The IPXE bootloader shows a menu to the client.
-This menu comes from http://192.168.5.1/menu.<br/>
+The iPXE bootloader shows a menu to the client.
+This menu address is http://192.168.5.1/menu.<br/>
 The client chooses an entry from the list.<br/>
-The chosen entry is loaded from an NFS share (nfs:/srv/mnt) which the client mounts as /cdrom.
+The chosen entry is loaded from an NFS share (nfs:/srv/nfs) which the client mounts as /cdrom.
 As far as the client computer is concerned, it's a local CDROM boot.<br/>
 If the "Repair Cafe automated OEM install, NO QUESTIONS - disk overwritten" menu item is chosen, the preseed questions are loaded from /srv/nfs/mint/preseed/seed/linuxmint_custom.seed (/cdrom/preseed/seed/linuxmint_custom.seed) and installation proceeds without having to answer any question.
 ### commandline help
 ```